SolidifyDemo/GitBasics/Excercises/GitBasics.md

 * Create a new branch
 * To start using the new branch you need to check it out
-* Do change to for example README file or any other file and commit your changes
+* Do change to for example README file or any other file
+* Check Status
+* Commit your changes

 ```
 git branch name-of-branch
 git checkout newly-create-branch-name

 git add .
+git status
 git commit -m "Updated Readme and commiting to new branch"
 ```

 * Now there is a local branch and local commit which has not been pushed to the remote because currently the new branch is not tracked.

-* to get help for the '**branch**' command:
+* to get help for the '__branch__' command:
 ```
 git branch -h
 ```